 Open Data Challenge

-Climate Smart Urban Development (CSUD) is a project implemented by the Ministry of Environmental Protection and the United Nations Development Programme (UNDP), with the support of the Global Environment Facility (GEF).
-The project launched the Open Data Challenge, inviting local governments to submit their proposals for innovative ideas/solutions on how to improve management of climate change-related data at local level, offering user-friendly, quick and easy public access to these data.
+Climate Smart Urban Development (CSUD) project is implemented by the Ministry of Environmental Protection with technical assistance of the United Nations Development Programme (UNDP) and financial support of the Global Environment Facility (GEF).
+The project launched the Open Data Challenge, inviting local self-governments to submit their proposals for innovative ideas/solutions on how to improve management of climate change-related data, offering user-friendly, quick and easy public access to these data.

 Why we started this challenge

-- Climate change is already affecting the environment, the economy and our way of living;
+- Climate change is already affecting the environment, the economy and livelihood;

 - There has been a notable increase in the occurrence of extreme weather events, losses and damages caused to crops, houses, property and lives;